kkt-007/varcharai/README.md

 ## ✨ Features- coming soon
 ✅ AI-Powered Audio and Vision
-✅ Support to other LLM Model
+✅ Support to other LLM Models

 ## 🚀 Installation